The 10 Whitest Cities In New Hampshire For 2025

 We limited our analysis to town with a population greater than 8,000 people.
 That left us with 13 cities.

 Finally, we ranked each city based on the percentage of White population, with a higher score being more White than a lower score.
-Laconia took the distinction of being the most White, while Manchester was the least White city.
+Franklin took the distinction of being the most White, while Nashua was the least White city.

 Read on for more information on how the cities in New Hampshire ranked by population of White residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.